-Ships that try to navigate or even hyperjump through the star cluster itself will be instantly destroyed.
-If one ship tries to tow another ship into the star clusters, both ships will be stopped.
+Ships that try to navigate or even hyperjump through the Star Cluster itself will be instantly destroyed.
+If one ship tries to Tow another ship into the Star Clusters, both ships will be stopped at the periphery.

-Ships may navigate through the radiation that the star clusters emit, but non-Robotic ships that move through, hyperjump across, or stay in the radiation will lose crew and colonists each turn equal to the strongest point of travel in the radiation.
-Ships that trigger a normal mine or get hit by a glory device while inside radiation will lose additional crew/colonists equal to the radiation at the point of impact due to the sudden hull breach.
+Ships may navigate through the Radiation Halo that the Star Clusters emit, but non-Robotic ships that move through, Hyperjump across, or stay in the radiation will lose crew and colonists each turn equal to the strongest point of travel in the radiation.
+Ships that trigger a normal mine or get hit by a Glory Device while inside radiation will lose additional crew/colonists equal to the radiation at the point of impact due to the sudden hull breach.
 Ships that have a cloaking device can reduce their crew/colonist loss by 50% by activating the cloaking device.

 Warp Chunnels are not factored into the calculations.
 They take place after all of the previous calculations are performed.
 Ships exiting radiation via a chunnel will still be penalized as normal (assuming no shielded starbase protecting the ships), but ships entering radiation from a non-radiated zone are safe on the turn they chunnel.

 Ships that lose all of their crew to the radiation will become a ghost ship.
 This ship may be tow-captured by any dual-engine vessel with 20 or more crew.

 Some ships are equipped with radiation shielding which protects the ship's crew/colonists from radiation.